ankitwadhwa615/Deep-Agentic-Research-and-Coding-Assistant/README.md

 - `POST /upload`
 - `GET /chat/sessions`
 - `GET /chat/sessions/{session_id}/history`
+- `DELETE /chat/sessions/{session_id}`
 - `POST /chat`
 - `POST /chat/stream`

-All chat, history, and upload requests require a bearer token.
+`/health` is available for service checks.
+All chat, session, history, and upload requests require a bearer token.
+Login, registration, and token refresh return an access/refresh token pair; refresh tokens are stored server-side only as keyed hashes and rotated on use.

 ## Local Development